 How to Safely Wash a Sweater

-Whether cashmere, acrylic, cotton or silk, a sweater can not only
+Whether your sweater is cashmere, acrylic, cotton or silk, it can not only

-survive the laundering process - it can even come out looking good and feeling clean.
+survive the machine wash laundering process - it can even come out looking good.

-Each of these fabrics require a different cleaning solution, a different wash temperature or method (such as hand-washing for cashmere), and drying routine to keep its surface sheen and color intact.
+Each of these fabrics requires its own custom cleaning solution, and often a different machine wash water temperature or method (such as hand-washing for cashmere), and drying routine to keep its surface sheen and color intact.

-Some can be machine dried on low-heat; others, like wool - will shrink to fit your little nephew if you popped it in the machine.
+Some of these fabrics can be machine dried on low-heat; others - like wool - will shrink to fit your little nephew if you pop it in the machine.
 Instead, they need to be laid flat to dry.

 - Acrylic: Acrylics are man-made fibers that can stretch when

 subjected to heat.
-Wash as directed on the label - usually in warm
+Machine wash as directed on clothing tags - usually in warm

 water.
-Then either lay flat to dry or tumble dry on low.
+Then either lay flat to dry or tumble dry in the dryer on low heat.

 - Angora: Angora is a blend of rabbit hair and synthetic fibers.
 It's very prone to

-so this is one you should consider dry cleaning.
-If the label says it can't be washed, don't put it in the machine.
-Instead, hand-wash and lay flat to dry.
+so this is one fabric you may want to consider leaving to the pros.
+If the care label says it can't be washed, hand-wash it instead, and then lay it flat to dry.

-- Cashmere: Cashmere is usually goat hair blended
+- Cashmere: Cashmere is made of goat hair blended

 with wool or synthetic fibers.
-Follow the label instructions as they're
+Follow the clothing tags instructions to the letter here - they're

 usually pretty accurate.
 Generally, cashmere can be washed on the delicate cycle in cold water.
 Roll it in a